Cardamom: Production practices

 Plants may be raised from seed or by division of the rhizome.
 In about a year, the seedlings reach about 1 ft in length, and are ready for transplantation.
 The flowering season is April to May, and after swelling in August and September, by the first half of October usually attain the desired degree of ripening.
 The crop is accordingly gathered in October and November, and in exceptionally moist weather, the harvest protracts into December.
 At the time of harvesting, the scapes or shoots bearing the clusters of fruits are broken off close to the stems and placed in baskets lined with fresh leaves.
 The fruits are spread out on carefully prepared floors, sometimes covered with mats, and are then exposed to the sun.
-Four or five days of careful drying and bleaching in the sun is usually enough, but in rainy weather, artificial heat drying is necessary, though the fruits suffer very greatly in colour when this course is resorted to, and in consequence sometimes bleached with steam and sulphurous vapour or with ritha nuts.
+Four or five days of careful drying and bleaching in the sun is usually enough.
+In rainy weather, drying with artificial heat is necessary, though the fruits suffer greatly in colour; they are consequently sometimes bleached with steam and sulphurous vapour or with ritha nuts.

-The industry is highly labor-intensive, and each hectare requires a high degree of maintenance throughout the year.
-Production constraints mentioned are recurring climate vagaries, the absence of regular re-plantation, and ecological conditions associated with deforestation.
+The industry is highly labour-intensive, each hectare requiring considerable maintenance throughout the year.
+Production constraints include recurring climate vagaries, the absence of regular re-plantation, and ecological conditions associated with deforestation.